 Pillar pages/topic clusters to build authority and keep Google happy

 So, is blogging dead?
 Heck no!
 But as a discipline, it is changing.
 Where you found keyword-stuffed fluff pieces, you now find relevant content helping readers solve problems.
-Once you found lengthy think pieces that only served the author's ego, you now find authoritative deep dives into subjects that resonate with their target audience and lead to engagement and conversion.
+Where you found lengthy think pieces serving the author's ego, you now find authoritative deep dives into subjects that resonate with their target audience and lead to engagement and conversion.

 As a tool in your content marketing toolbox, a blog is like a good strong multitool.
 It's a place to engage your audience with stories, deep dives into industry goings-on, and a place to promote upcoming releases.
 It provides mutual support for your social media presence.
 As part of a topic cluster approach, it gives you a helpful landing page for incoming links and is a critical place to link to other content on your site.
 Overall, a company blog is essential to any solid content marketing strategy that shouldn't be discounted.